ElizaTWF/jst/README.md

 When opening the prompt, remember to do it as an admin so you can carry out actions like installation and updating applications.

+## Install Jest from the command line ##
+From a command prompt inside the jst folder -

+npm install --save-dev jest

+(This will take a while if you are doing it for the 1st time)

+The install runs over port 8888 (the same as Fiddler) so you can only run one or the other at a time